May 14, 2023

 G -->|Bug or inherent complexity| I[No - Different approach needed]

 Proactive identification through code review and static analysis tools catches debt before it compounds.
-In my teams, I have made it a practice to tag tech debt items during code review - creating visibility before they become emergencies.
+In my team, I make it a practice to tag tech debt items during code review - creating visibility before they become emergencies.
+According to Stripe’s Developer Coefficient report, developers spend an average of 33% of their time dealing with technical debt and bad code.
+That’s a third of your engineering capacity going to workarounds instead of building value.
+But recognizing the debt is only half the battle - why should anyone care enough to fix it?

 | Impact | How It Hurts |